microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 * An Azure subscription, which will be used to create the VM and query Data Lake.
 Students can get access through [Azure for Students](http://aka.ms/azure4students).

 **Note:** To quickly verify your student status, use your school-issued email address like "your_name@your_school.edu" or equivalent.
-This will become your Microsoft Account that you can use to log-into the [Azure Portal](http://portal.azure.com).
+This will become your Microsoft Account that you can use to login to the [Azure Portal](http://portal.azure.com).

 ### Resources